citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 clickthrough rates on their campaigns.
 In this example latency is also critical, raw data volume is also high, and both historical and live data are important.

-In this technical solution we'll demonstrate how to build part of the first example, but this architecture would work equally well for the second and many other use-cases.
+In this section we'll demonstrate how to build part of the first example, but this architecture would work equally well for the second and many other use-cases.

 Running It Yourself
 -------------------